Atish03/Hackfest23/README.md

 * Pyaudio

 ## Installation
-* Install the Pyttsx3 library by running the following command:
+* Install the Pyttsx3 and SpeechRecognition library by running the following command:
 ```
 $ pip install pyttsx3
 $ pip install SpeechRecognition